bbauska/CS198.2x/README.md

 say Derrick staked the second highest amount after Rustie, so he's the next to be able to propose a block.

-So that's the yellow block on top of his name here.
+That's the yellow block on top of his name here.

 And let's say that I managed to reboot my crashed computer, and I'm back online as a validator.
 This time around, if everyone prevotes and